 (P)2017 John Murray Press

-Fiona Mozley was born in Hackney but grew up in York and studied at Cambridge before moving to Buenos Aires for a year - without speaking any Spanish.
-After briefly working at a literary agency in London, she moved back to York to complete a PhD in Medieval Studies.
-She also has a weekend job at The Little Apple Bookshop in York.
-Elmet is her first novel and won a Somerset Maugham Award.
-It has also been shortlisted for the Man Booker Prize 2017 and the Royal Society of Literature Ondaatje Prize and longlisted for the Women's Prize for Fiction, the International Dylan Thomas Prize and the Polari First Book Prize.
+Fiona Mozley grew up in York and went to King's College, Cambridge, after which she lived in Buenos Aires and London.
+She is studying for a PhD in medieval history.
+Elmet is her first novel and it won a Somerset Maugham Award and the Polari Prize.
+It was also shortlisted for the Man Booker Prize 2017 and the Royal Society of Literature Ondaatje Prize and longlisted for the Women's Prize for Fiction and the International Dylan Thomas Prize.

 A quiet explosion of a book, exquisite and unforgettable — The Economist

 Elmet is in so many ways a wonder to behold.
 It is also this year's David among the predictable Goliaths on the Booker list.
 How thrilling if David were to win against them — Evening Standard

 Exceptional in every way — Mail on Sunday

 A work of troubling beauty . . .
 Brutal, bleak, ethereal — New Statesman